daniloc/ThermTerm/enclosure/ASSEMBLY.md

 To manage the StemmaQT cables, use the raceway molded into the base to tuck the longest cable run, from ESP32 to the light sensor.
 For the shorter cables, fold them gently against the case to prevent the dial scraping against them.

 <img height=400 src="https://github.com/daniloc/ThermTerm/assets/213358/06c2e1fd-6643-43c7-a856-0c1246508d2f">

+If desired, print the key caps and press-fit them into the rectangular holes on the front of the case.
+Pop on the dial, and you're done.